-Twelvemile Creek and East Branch Professional Review and Guide
+Twelvemile Creek and East Branch Professional Guide

 "These skinny creeks are heavily influenced by runoff and all but dry up in summer and early fall.